Many people complain about painful leg cramps that wake them at night. The pain they cause can be excruciating, even making grown-ups cry.

 Is Magnesium Deficiency the Cause of Painful Leg Cramps?

-New research published in JAMA Internal Medicine suggests, however, that magnesium supplements are no more effective than placebo.
+Research published in JAMA Internal Medicine suggests, however, that magnesium supplements are no more effective than placebo.
 In a small randomized, controlled trial, Israeli investigators administered magnesium oxide supplements or placebo to 88 volunteers with nighttime leg cramps.
 The dose was 865 mg of magnesium oxide, providing 520 mg of free magnesium.

 During the month-long study, participants recorded the number of cramps they experienced at night.
 There was no statistical difference between the two groups.
 The authors conclude that magnesium supplements are unlikely to offer any benefit for nighttime leg cramps.